-Part of the research I conducted this summer involved trying to determine whether today’s trophy is indeed the same jug that Yost returned with back to Ann Arbor a century ago this November.
+Part of the research I conducted in 2009 summer involved trying to determine whether today’s trophy is indeed the same jug that Yost returned with back to Ann Arbor a century ago this November.
 While the answer to that question is for another day, I can tell you that by staring at photos and at the Little Brown Jug itself, you naturally gain a certain familiarity.

 I held it, shook it (gently), inspected the nicks and cuts and even measured it:

 - Circumference of the base – 37 1/2”

 - Length of the handle piece – 8”

 - Diameter of the spout – 2” (the hole itself is 1 1/4”).